Web3.0

 For example, there are people who say, ‘We have DX because we use zoom in remote work, so DX is advanced in our company’ without any hesitation, and there are also people who say, ‘We are introducing DX’.
 But DX is not a tool, so it is not something to be introduced.
 It is something that changes the company and the business itself.

-DX is not a tool to be ‘introduced’, but something that transforms the company and business itself through digital technology.
+DX is not a tool that is "introduced," but rather a way to transform a company or business itself using digital technology.

-What does DX in its original sense mean, for example?
+What does DX refer to in its original sense?

 Sasaki: For example, the automobile industry has until now been a ‘manufacturing industry’, and our job has been to sell finished automobiles.
 But in the future, automated driving will progress, and there is a possibility that fully automated driving, which is known as Level 5, will eventually be put to practical use.